smooth-cat/watchable-proxy/README.md

 push(3);
 ```

-#### "this" of function belongs to an literal object or instance of a class
+#### "this" of function belongs to a literal object or instance of a class

 ```typescript
 class A {